Crosswinds News

 Featured Poet:

-Frank earned an MFA from Vermont College of Fine Arts.
-His manuscript, Pietà, won the 2023 Jacar Press Chapbook Competition and is forthcoming in late 2023/early 2024.
-His third book, Obscura, was published by Orison Books in 2020.
-Frank has received a Pushcart Prize, The Cleveland Arts Prize in Literature, and an Individual Excellence Award from the Ohio Arts Council.
-His poems have appeared in a variety of literary publications, including: Crab Orchard Review, Catamaran Literary Reader, North American Review, World Literature Today, The Briar Cliff Review, and Lake Effect, as well as a number of anthologies.
+Frank Paino earned an MFA from Vermont College of Fine Arts.
+His manuscript, Pietà, was the winner of the 2023 Jacar Press Chapbook Competition and is forthcoming.
+Frank’s third collection, Obscura, was published by Orison Books in 2020.
+He has received a Pushcart Prize, The Cleveland Arts Prize in Literature, and an Individual Excellence Award from the Ohio Arts Council.
+His poems have appeared in a variety of literary publications, including: Crab Orchard Review, Catamaran, North American Review, World Literature Today, The Briar Cliff Review, Lake Effect and a number of anthologies

 Links & Upcoming Readings: